zinebbe/ParameterServer/README.md

 3. stale-threshold varies, in case of Sync Parameter Server, the value is 0, for Async Parameter Server the value is very big to ensure it is never reached
 4. slow: a delay that needs to be different from one worker to another in case of sync parameter server for example

 # How to change staleness value
 * In the param_server.py file, change the "staleValue" global value.
+* Because there were several methods we wanted to test, we have to change the code everything we would like to experiment with something.
-* Spectral Clustering- Set staleValue to GenerateTopKEigenValues
+* For Spectral Clustering- Set staleValue to GenerateTopKEigenValues
-* GMM, go to mnist-em-bmm-gmm folder and run python __main__.py --path="Path to MNIST" and it will output the average of the covariances.
+* For GMM, go to mnist-em-bmm-gmm folder and run python __main__.py --path="Path to MNIST" and it will output the average of the covariances.
 Set staleValue to the inverse of the average of the covariances
-* Epoch based, increment staleValue by however the user may want per epoch.
+* For Epoch based, increment staleValue by however the user may want per epoch.
 * For weights based, set the staleValue by T X np.sum(delta_ws[0]) value.
 The can set the T value, but we noticed that T=100 worked the best.
+Another way you can do this is: you can look at sum the current weights in the particular layer.
+Find the delta of the first layer and change the Staleness value based on that after all the workers are done for one epoch.

 # Dataset